A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Introduction

 \section{Introduction}

 The impact of social media on public discussions and democratic processes has been a hot topic for more than a decade.
-With the election year 2024, in which elections take place in more than 50 countries, including the United States, India, and the EU - and the EU regulation on very large online platforms (see the Digital Services Act \cite{noauthor_regulation_2022}), this topic remains very current.
+It remains relevant with elections taking place in more than 50 countries in the year 2024 (including the United States, India, and the EU), and the introduction of EU regulation on very large online platforms (see the Digital Services Act \cite{noauthor_regulation_2022}).
 The emerging shift to the political right, along with declining trust in democratic institutions and science, raises concerns that the advent of social media platforms may have contributed to these phenomena \cite{Bail.2018,quattrociocchi_social_2017, LorenzSpreen.2023}.

-Many believe that the constructs \textit{echo chamber} and \textit{filter bubble} can explain the decline in democratic exchange, as they cause social media users to become polarized (e.g., \citet{Bail.2018,minh_pham_effect_2020}) and radicalized. \textit{Echo chambers} -- a term first introduced by \citet{sunstein2001republic} who repeatedly emphasized the dangers of echo chambers -- are frequently defined similarly as ``environments in which the opinion, political leaning, or belief of users about a topic gets reinforced due to repeated interactions with peers or sources having similar tendencies and attitudes \cite{Cinelli.2020}.''
+Many believe that the constructs \textit{echo chamber} and \textit{filter bubble} can explain the decline in democratic exchange, as they cause social media users to become polarized (e.g., \citet{Bail.2018,minh_pham_effect_2020}) and radicalized (e.g., \citet{Torregrosa.2020}). \textit{Echo chambers} -- a term first introduced by \citet{sunstein2001republic} who repeatedly emphasized the dangers of echo chambers -- are frequently defined similarly as ``environments in which the opinion, political leaning, or belief of users about a topic gets reinforced due to repeated interactions with peers or sources having similar tendencies and attitudes'' \cite{Cinelli.2020}.
 In the context of social media, this involves the interchangeably used but differing concept of filter bubbles. \textit{Filter bubbles} -- coined by \citet{pariser_filter_2011} -- are created by personalized recommendation systems that expose users to content similar to their beliefs.
-These algorithms focus on ranking and content moderation to provide users with a personalized universe of information \cite{pariser_filter_2011}.
-As they are often used and conceptualized similarly and as Sunstein included algorithms in the characterization of echo chambers in subsequent publications, we will look at both constructs under the name echo chamber in this work.
+These algorithms rank and moderate content to provide users with a personalized universe of information \cite{pariser_filter_2011}.
+Similarly to previous research, we will use the term echo chamber to describe both Sunstein's construct of an echo chamber and Pariser's filter bubble.
+This is due to the similarity in conceptualization and the fact that Sunstein included algorithms in the characterization of echo chambers in later work (see e.g., \citet{sunstein2017republic}).